Subscribe

 A brittle server

-Suppose I have a single server that runs my website.
-Any number of things can cause this server to break—a power failure, a network failure, a bad configuration change, too much traffic arriving at once, bugs in the code, and so on.
+Suppose we have a single server that runs our website.
+Any number of things can cause this server to break—a power failure, a network failure, a bad configuration change, too much traffic arriving at once, bugs in the code, all sorts of things.

 Consider power failure.
-Power can fail if the power supply1 inside the server burns up, or the power strip or power cord fails (maybe through a wetware failure like accidentally unplugging it).
+Power can fail if the power supply1 inside the server burns up, or the power strip fails, or the power cord fails (maybe through a wetware failure like accidentally unplugging it).

-1 This is the component inside the computer that receives the power cord; it converts the type of power provided by the city into the type of power needed by the other components.
+1 This is the component inside the computer that receives the power cord; it converts city-power into the type of power needed by the other components.

-We can address this brittle-point by having a second copy of the power components—a second power strip with a second cord plugged into a second power supply.
-This is, in fact, exactly what servers inside data centers do!
+We can address this Brittle Point with a second copy of the power components—a second power strip with a second cord plugged into a second power supply.
+This is, in fact, exactly what data centers do!

 In short: redundancy—having two things that do the same job.
-It’s twice as expensive, but it buys you robustness.
-This is also what you do in airplanes.
+It’s twice as expensive, but it buys robustness.
+This is also what airplanes do.

 But what happens if the city power fails?
 Data centers have their own gas-powered generators.
-Which means they also have to stock large amounts of gasoline.
-Gas-powered engines that are used infrequently have a tendency to stop working, so they also test and maintain those units.
+Which means they stockpile gasoline.
+Rarely-used gas-powered engines tend to fail, so they also test and maintain those units weekly.
 Data centers often have multiple generators.
-Robustness purchased at large, on-going expense.
+More robustness, purchased at significant, on-going expense.

-In modern clouds we go yet another step further, because the entire data center itself is another brittle-point.
-So we have additional, identical servers in other physically-separate data centers that draw power and network connectivity from different vendors.
-But then you also need a system that knows how to direct traffic to only the servers that are currently available; another system!
-Which itself becomes a brittle-point, and so on.
+In modern clouds we go yet another step further, because the entire data center is itself another Brittle Point.
+So we have additional, identical servers in a physically-separate data center, that draws power and network connectivity from different outside vendors.
+But now we also need a smart networking system that knows how to direct internet traffic to only the servers that are currently available.
+Yet another system, which itself becomes—you guessed it—a Brittle Point.

 “One big customer” is brittle.
-One solution is a long-term contract with a serious breakup clause—insurance to bridge the time it will take to gain replacement customers.
-Another solution is to prioritize accelerating sales until that customer represents a smaller percentage of revenue.
-Also up-front payments, so you have the cash-flow to invest in that growth right now.
+One solution is a long-term contract with a serious breakup clause—insurance to bridge the time it will take to win replacement customers.
+Another solution is to prioritize sales until that customer represents a smaller percentage of revenue.
+Another is up-front payments, so you have the cash-flow to invest in that growth.
+Another is to charge even more than you originally calculated, again for mitigation cash-flow.
 The typical attitude is, “We now have a large customer, so pour extra money into development to make sure we don’t lose it,” but the right attitude is to use that money to win other customers.

 Solving these things takes time and money.
-These aren’t quick-fix solutions.
+Like the server example, they’re not free, and not quick-fixes.
 You can’t just hire three more fantastic developers to create a robust engineering team, and you can’t just snap your fingers and find three new efficient, productive marketing channels.

 3 See this article for data and discussion.